Kerch Strait: Dispute and naval treaty of 2003

 A territorial dispute between Russia and Ukraine in 2003 centred on Tuzla Island in the Strait of Kerch.
 Ukraine and Russia agreed to treat the strait and the Azov Sea as shared internal waters.

 Storm of November 2007

-On Sunday 11 November 2007 news agencies reported a very strong storm on the Black Sea.
+On Sunday, 11 November 2007, news agencies reported a very strong storm on the Black Sea.
 Four ships sank, six ran aground on a sandbank, and two tankers were damaged, resulting in a major oil spill and the death of 23 sailors.

-The Russian-flagged oil tanker Volgoneft-139 encountered trouble in the Kerch Strait where it sought shelter from the above storm.
-During the storm the tanker split in half, releasing more than 2000 tonnes of fuel oil.
-Four other boats sank in the storm, resulting in the release of sulphur cargo.
+The Russian oil tanker Volgoneft-139 sought shelter in the Kerch Strait from the above storm.
+In the storm, the tanker broke in two, releasing more than 2,000 tonnes of fuel oil.
+Four other ships sank in the storm, resulting in the release of sulphur cargo.
 The storm hampered efforts to rescue crew members.

-Another victim of the storm, the Russian cargo ship Volnogorsk, loaded with sulfur, sank at Port Kavkaz on the same day.
+Another victim of the storm, the Russian cargo ship Volnogorsk, loaded with sulphur, sank at Port Kavkaz on the same day.